eshansurendra/Smart-MediBox/README.md

 # About

 This project was first developed as the Semester 4 Project in the Module `EN2853 - Embedded Systems & Applications`

+## Contributing

+Contributions are welcome!

+- **Bug Fixes:** If you find any bugs or issues, feel free to create an issue or submit a pull request.
+- **Feature Enhancements:** If you have ideas for new features or improvements, don't hesitate to share them.

+# License

+This project is licensed under the [MIT License](LICENSE).

 [go to the top](#Smart-Medibox)